vonovak/react-native-add-calendar-event/README.md

 ## Permissions

-You'll also need to install and setup [react-native-permissions](https://github.com/zoontek/react-native-permissions/), or similar, to request calendar permissions for your app/
+You'll also need to install and setup [react-native-permissions](https://github.com/zoontek/react-native-permissions/), or similar, to request calendar permissions for your app.

 ## Expo Support